tomopy/tomopy/doc/source/zcredits.rst

 Credits
 =======

-We kindly request that you cite the following article(s) :cite:`Gursoy:14a` if you use TomoPy (and also cite :cite:`Pelt:16a` if you use ASTRA or :cite:`Vogelgesang:12` if you use UFO).
-For vector reconstructions please additionally cite :cite:`Hierro-Rodriguez:18`.
+We kindly request that you cite the following article(s):

+- cite :cite:`Gursoy:14a` if you use TomoPy
+- cite :cite:`Pelt:16a` if you use ASTRA
+- cite :cite:`Hierro-Rodriguez:18` if you use vector reconstructions
+- cite :cite:`Vogelgesang:12` if you use UFO

 .. bibliography:: bibtex/zcite.bib
    :style: unsrt